What are home buyers looking for in 2020?

-As we slowly emerge from lockdown, spending far too much time at home, and as people get into the groove of home buying and selling again, has what home buyers are looking for changed?
+As we have emerged from lockdown where we spent far too much time at home, and as people get into the groove of home buying and selling again, has what home buyers are looking for changed?
 Early signs suggest yes, and here’s how.

-According to a Rightmove survey earlier this month of more than 4,000 home-movers, more than one third of buyers (39%) in the market have altered their priorities post-lockdown.
+According to a Rightmove survey of more than 4,000 home-movers, more than one third of buyers (39%) in the market have altered their priorities post-lockdown.

 Bigger homes, with garden and office

 - wanting a bigger garden or at least access to one (63%)

 - wanting to live in a bigger home (43%)